sokkerstar123/Capstone/README.md

     Fine-tuning of the `google/flan-t5-base` model using the generated dataset.
 Training employed mixed-precision (FP16) and optimized hyperparameters to ensure convergence within limited GPU resources.

 5.  **Model Deployment:**
-    Deployment of the fine-tuned model as an interactive web application using **Hugging Face Spaces** and **Gradio**.
+    Deployment of the fine-tuned model as an interactive web application using Hugging Face Spaces and Gradio.
 This supports real-time inference on user-provided video transcripts and a small set of pre-loaded YouTube demo videos that emulate the full URL-to-summary workflow.
 This design removes the need for any local setup, while demonstrating the model's portability, low inference cost, and practical utility on CPU-only infrastructure.

 6.  **Comparative Benchmarking:**
-    Implementation of a benchmarking framework to evaluate the fine-tuned local model against a state-of-the-art cloud-based Large Language Model (GPT-OSS-20B via OpenRouter).
+    Implementation of a benchmarking framework to evaluate the fine-tuned local model against a state-of-the-art cloud-based Large Language Model (`GPT-OSS-20B` via OpenRouter).
 This stage quantifies the trade-offs between model size, inference cost, data privacy, and semantic accuracy, validating the efficiency of the Small Language Model (SLM) for specific summarization tasks.

 ## Performance Evaluation